GOP lawmakers storm closed-door impeachment session, as Schiff walks out

 House Republicans led by Rep. Matt Gaetz, R-Fla., on Wednesday essentially stormed a closed-door session connected to the impeachment investigation of President Trump, prompting House Intelligence Committee Chairman Adam Schiff to suspend the proceedings in a remarkable scene.

-The stand-off happened after lawmakers held a press conference Wednesday morning where they accused House Democrats of a lack of transparency.
+The standoff happened Wednesday morning after lawmakers held a press conference in which they accused House Democrats of lack of transparency.

 TRUMP ALLIES PUSH BACK ON 'QUID PRO QUO,' SAY ENVOY TESTIFIED UKRAINE INITIALLY UNAWARE OF AID HOLDUP